What Is Gum Disease?

 Gum disease is an infection of the tissues that support your teeth, or what we commonly call gums.
 Ignoring this disease may cause the gums to break down, resulting in the need for gum disease treatment.
-When you lose the gums supporting your teeth, your teeth fall out, an expensive price to pay for not caring about your gum, right!
+When you lose the gums supporting your teeth, your teeth fall out, an expensive price to pay for not caring about your gums!

-Causes of Gum Disease:
+Causes of Gum Disease

 The main cause of periodontal disease is bacterial plaque, a sticky, colorless film that constantly forms on your teeth.
-Dental plaque contains bacteria that produce toxins which irritate and damage the gums.
+Dental plaque contains bacteria that produce toxins that irritate and damage the gums.
 When dental plaque and dental tartar build up around the teeth, gums become inflamed.
 Now, when bacterial dental plaque feels completely ignored, they continue to destroy the gum tissues around the plaque-and-tartar-surrounded teeth.

 Symptoms of Gum Disease:

-Types of gum disease:
+Types of Gum Disease

-Gingivitis – Gingivitis is the mildest form of gum disease.
+Gingivitis is the mildest form of gum disease.
 It causes the gums to become red, swollen, and bleed easily.
 There is usually little or no discomfort at this stage.
 Gingivitis is often caused by inadequate oral hygiene.
 Gingivitis is reversible with professional treatment and good oral home care.

-Periodontitis – Untreated gingivitis can advance to periodontitis.
+Untreated gingivitis can advance to periodontitis.
 With time, plaque can spread and grow below the gum line.
 Toxins produced by the bacteria in plaque irritate the gums.
 The toxins stimulate a chronic inflammatory response in which the body in essence turns on itself, and the tissues and bone that support the teeth are broken down and destroyed.
 Gums separate from the teeth, forming pockets (spaces between the teeth and gums) that become infected.
 As the disease progresses, the pockets deepen and more gum tissue and bone are destroyed.
 Often, this destructive process has very mild symptoms.
 Eventually, teeth can become loose and may have to be removed.

-Gum disease can be easily prevented by periodically performing the following steps
+Gum disease can be easily prevented by periodically performing the following steps:

-- Regular brushing & flossing
+- Regular brushing and flossing

-- Regular dental visit every 6 months
+- Regular dental visit every six months